matt9527-marist/MyObsidianNotes/Parallel Processing/002 C++ Introduction.md

 //count: 2
 //cRef: 2
 ```
-*int&* allows us to assign a reference as an alias for another vari
+*int&* allows us to assign a reference as an alias for another variable.
+We can use *cRef* as simply another name for *count*.

 Cannot be reassigned to alias of another variable:
 ```c++